nhatdq1810/ansarada-challenge/Readme.md

 API Definition:
 ```
 /documents GET

-  Gets the a collection of documents.
+  Gets a collection of documents.

   Params:
-    parentId - Gets the children of a particular parent.
-By default, it returns the top level documents.
+    parentId - int - Gets the children of a particular parent.
+By default, it returns the top level documents (parentId == null).
+    search - string - Filters the query to documents that match the name and number or has a child that matches that name or number.
+    includeChildren - 1 or 0.
+Includes the children of the found documents, filtered also by 'search'

   Returns:
     [